iucpant/top_uk_youtubers_2024/README.md

 This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.

 # Data source
-What data is needed to achieve our objective?
 We need data on the top UK YouTubers in 2024 that includes their

 1. channel names